turobart/Parameters_Monitor/README.md

 - turbo pumps;
 - Edwards Cryo-Torr Cryopumps.

-Data is saved in custom format in plain text file, suitable fot the other program: PM_graph_viewer.
+Data is saved in custom format in plain text file, suitable for the other program: PM_graph_viewer.

 The .spec file is used for .exe creation with [PyInstaller](https://pyinstaller.org/).